Sanchitraghu/weather-app/README.md

 - View 5-day weather forecast.
 - Mobile-responsive UI.

+## Installation

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Run `npm run dev` to start the app locally.

 ## Important Note

 This project uses the OpenWeather API, and the API credentials are stored in the `.env` file included in the repository.